-The Forecast Pool Requirement (FPR) is approved by the PJM Board of Managers and posted by February 1 prior to its use in the Base Residual Auction for the Delivery Year.
+The Forecast Pool Requirement (FPR) is approved by the PJM Board of Managers by no later than 75 days in advance of Base Residual Auction for the Delivery Year and posted with the BRA Planning Parameters in accordance with the posting deadline provided on the RPM Auction Schedule on the PJM website .
 An Updated FPR is approved by the PJM Board of Managers and posted one month prior to its use in an Incremental Auction for the Delivery Year.
 The Updated FPR that is posted for the Third Incremental Auction for the Delivery Year is the final FPR for the Delivery Year.

-2.1.5 Effective Load Carrying Capability and ELCC Resources in Capacity Exchange Effective Load Carrying Capability (ELCC) establishes the Accredited UCAP value for ELCC Resources such as renewables and storage.
+2.1.5 Effective Load Carrying Capability and ELCC Resources in Capacity Exchange

+Effective Load Carrying Capability (ELCC) establishes the Accredited UCAP value for ELCC Resources.
+Through the 2024/2025 Delivery Year, an ELCC Resource is a Generation Capacity Resource that is a Variable Resource, a Limited Duration Resource, or a Combination Resource.
+Beginning with the 2025/2026 Delivery Year, an ELCC Resource includes all Generation Capacity Resources and Demand Resources.
 ELCC analyzes historical hourly weather and load shapes relative to hourly output of ELCC Resources in order to quantify the ability of such resources to satisfy the reliability criterion.
-The ELCC method is described in Manual 20 (PJM Resource Adequacy Analysis), and the calculation of Accredited UCAP for an ELCC Resource is described in Manual 21A (Determination of Accredited UCAP Using Effective Load Carrying Capability Analysis).
+The ELCC method is described in Manual 20 and Manual 20A (PJM Resource Adequacy Analysis), and the calculation of Accredited UCAP for an ELCC Resource is described in Manual 21A (Determination of Accredited UCAP Using Effective Load Carrying Capability Analysis) and Manual 21B (Rules and Procedures for Determination of Generating Capability).